Melanee-Melanee/Old-Persian-Cuneiform-OCR/README.md

 -  ``` tessearct_old_persian ``` is completed.
 -  ``` easyocr_old_persian ``` is completed but needs more optimization and real data.

-Melanee: Since I was looking for an OCR model for the Old Persian language, I have not implemented image pre-processing for my models yet and my models work on just black and white images.
+Melanee: Since I was looking for an OCR model for Old Persian language, I have not implemented image pre-processing for my models yet and they work on just black and white images.
 You can use [custom images](https://github.com/Melanee-Melanee/Old-Persian-Cuneiform-OCR/tree/master/other/custom%20images) to use my OCR models.

 ## easyocr_old_persian